 Compensation from the Third Party on behalf of the Client where the Company believes that it is reasonable to do so, having regard to the merits and the value of the Client’s claim;

-- To notify the Client promptly and in writing if it decides that it will not pursue an application for Compensation;
+3.2.
+To notify the Client promptly and in writing if it decides that it will not pursue an application for Compensation;

-- To use reasonable endeavours to keep the Client informed of the progress of the claim;
+3.3.
+To use reasonable endeavours to keep the Client informed of the progress of the claim;

-- That it will not seek to recover the Service Charges should the application to the Third Party for Compensation prove unsuccessful, unless this is due to an act or omission on the part of the Client;
+3.4.
+That it will not seek to recover the Service Charges should the application to the Third Party for Compensation prove unsuccessful, unless this is due to an act or omission on the part of the Client;

-- To act in the best interests of the Client at all times;
+3.5.
+To act in the best interests of the Client at all times;

-- To promptly pay any Compensation received by the Company to the Client after
+3.6.
+To promptly pay any Compensation received by the Company to the Client after

-- To hold all Compensation monies received from a Third Party in a general client
+3.7.
+To hold all Compensation monies received from a Third Party in a general client

 outside the scope of the Services unless the Company elects otherwise.

 The liability for the Client to pay the Service Charges and any other charges that may be payable by the Client under the Contract is (where the Client is more than one person) joint and several.
 This means that the Company can recover all of such charges from any person who is the Client.
 Service Charges will be payable on any part of any Compensation that is received by the Client or the Company as soon as it is recovered from the Third Party.

-- Debt Recovery
+5. Debt Recovery

-- All sums due from the Client which are not paid on the due date, (without prejudice to the rights of the Company under the Contract) shall bear interest from day to day at the rate of 8% per annum.
+5.2.
+All sums due from the Client which are not paid on the due date, (without prejudice to the rights of the Company under the Contract) shall bear interest from day to day at the rate of 8% per annum.

-- General Obligations of the Client
+6. General Obligations of the Client

 The Client agrees with the company: